Oracle Tutorial

 INOUT

 An INOUT parameter is both readable and writable.
-The procedure can read and modify it.
+The procedure can be read and modified.

 Note that OR REPLACE option allows you to overwrite the current procedure with the new code.